MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-teradata-client.md

 **If you are using the 15.00 client:**

 The Teradata 15.00 Client for Windows is contained on Teradata At Your Service in the file BCD0-1740-0000-Windows_15.00.00_V1-1.zip, Teradata Tools and Utilities Windows (the exact file name will change with update releases; the basic process should be similar for all updates of a given major release).
-Download this file, extract the files from the zip, then run the TTU.exe in the TTU_Foundation_windows\Windows subdirectory to start the installation process.
+To start the installation process, download this file, extract the files from the zip, then run the TTU.exe in the TTU_Foundation_windows\Windows subdirectory.

 Accept defaults until you reach the “Select Features” dialog.
 Choose the following items: